betrusted-io/xous-docs/startup.md

-# Xous Startup Process
+# Xous Startup Sequence

 This document describes how a running system is established.
+It is, broadly, divided into four stages:

+0: Pre-boot -- setting the machine up to run
+1: Initializing the allocator
+2: Loading the kernel and PID1
+3: Userspace setup

+Once userspace is set up, it will continue to spawn additional processes and maintain the system.
+However, after this point there is no longer a kernel-specific "stack".

+Additionally, stages 1 and 2 may use a separate throw-away kernel that is independent of the main kernel.
+This could be because they are compiled with PIC, whereas the main kernel is position-dependent.

 ## Pre-Boot Environment